tuxbox-neutrino/db-import/README.en.md

 setups to talk to non-local MariaDB hosts.
 We follow Semantic Versioning; all releases are available via `git tag -l`.

+Version numbers are kept in the `VERSION` file.
+A GitHub workflow (`.github/workflows/tagging.yaml`) leverages `tagit.py` to update the file and create tags automatically whenever changes land on `master`.
+To bump manually, edit `VERSION="x.y.z"` and push – the workflow will publish the matching tag.

 ## Support

 Issues and pull requests welcome: <https://github.com/tuxbox-neutrino/db-import>.